seriar/wiki-test/.wiki/Home.md

 Moar stuff
-asdf
-asdf
-asfdasdfa
-asdf
-asdfasd
-adsf
-This is a wiki home now!
+# This is a wiki home now!
 asdfsafd

 Let's update something here?